-Pour batter into prepared springform pan and spread evenly.
-Top with frozen raspberries and spread evenly.
+- Pour batter into prepared springform pan and spread evenly.
+Top with raspberries and spread evenly.
 The raspberries should be distributed in a single layer so that they are not too crowded.

-To make the streusel, combine flour, sugar, lemon zest, and butter in a bowl.
+- To make the streusel, combine flour, sugar, lemon zest, and butter in a bowl.
 Mix for 2-3 minutes until all the flour is incorporated and the mixture is no longer like sand and more like crumbly dough.
 Distribute the streusel evenly over the raspberries.

-Bake for about 55 minutes, or until a toothpick comes out clean.
-Let the cake rest for about 15 minutes then remove ring and let cool completely.
+- Bake for about 55-65 minutes, or until a toothpick comes out clean.
+Let the cake rest for about 15 minutes then remove springform ring and let cool completely.